blockchain-certificates-web/blockchain-certificates-web.github.io/guide/index.md

 Blockcerts uses and encourages consolidation on open standards.
 Blockcerts is committed to self-sovereign identity of all participants, and enabling recipient control of their claims through easy-to-use tools such as the certificate wallet (mobile app).
 Blockcerts is also committed to availability of credentials, without single points of failure.

 These open-source repos may be utilized by other research projects and commercial developers.
-It contains components for creating, issuing, viewing, and verifying certificates on the blockchain.
+It contains components for creating, issuing, viewing, and verifying certificates across any blockchain.
 These components form all the parts needed for a complete ecosystem.

 ### How it Works
 ![](/assets/img/pictures/howitworks.jpg)